Cuban Urban Music: Popularity and Rhythm

 Surviving in this “musical ecosystem” is not easy at all.
 Distribution matters are complemented by internal quarrels among artists.
 These arguments have been given labeled as “rough critics” and they come out as songs used to publically air personal differences among these musicians.
 The “rough critics” have also gone into the social networks realm.
 The access to Internet is still limited in Cuba, but artists know that they are followed in these spaces, both on the island nation and overseas, so they use live broadcastings to (especially on Facebook Live) in order to criticize their colleagues, with the hardest language.
 These quarrels, which are not positive at all, are put together and analyzed by such Youtubers as Adrian Fernandez and Cristian Mas Duro.
 Those videos are later included in the weekly package and that’s how “offline” Cubans have access to these polemics.

 Despite difficulties, lack of understanding and disunity, urban music has gained momentum in Cuba and a significant number of projects have been launched in the country, with proposals ranging from trapton, a mix of reggaeton, hip hop and rap, to the fusion of typical Cuban sounds with more contemporary rhythms.
-In this “musical stew”, PanamericanWorld now proposes an approach to five artists that were very popular in 2017, with an outstanding international scope.
+In this “musical stew”, PanamericanWorld now proposes an approach to five artists that were very popular in the last few years, with an outstanding international scope.

 YOMIL Y EL DANY